microsoft/Build26-LAB510-take-llms-from-prototype-to-production-on-aks/docs/README.md

     gpuSupport: true
 ```

-Each provider also declares **selectionRules** (omitted above) written as [CEL expressions](https://kubernetes.io/docs/reference/using-api/cel/) that control when it should be auto-selected.
+In addition to capabilities, each provider also declares **selectionRules** (omitted above) written as [CEL expressions](https://kubernetes.io/docs/reference/using-api/cel/) that control when it should be auto-selected.
 You'll see the results when you deploy models in Module 3.
 For the full spec, see [Appendix A](#appendix-a-provider-capability-matrix--selection-rules).

-### What is a Provider?
+### What exactly is a Provider?

 A **provider** is a separate Kubernetes controller that knows how to translate a ModelDeployment into the specific resources required by a particular inference backend.
-For example, the KAITO provider creates KAITO `Workspace` resources, while the Dynamo provider creates `DynamoGraphDeployment` resources.
+For example, the KAITO provider creates KAITO **Workspace** or **InferenceSet** resources, while the Dynamo provider creates **DynamoGraphDeployment** resources, and the KubeRay provider creates **RayService** resources.

 Each provider runs independently, watches for ModelDeployments assigned to it, and reports status back through the shared CRD.
 This keeps the core controller simple and lets new inference backends be added without modifying the core.

 ### How Provider Selection Works

-When you omit **spec.provider.name** in a ModelDeployment, the controller auto-selects a provider based on your spec.
+When you omit **spec.provider.name** in a ModelDeployment, the controller auto-selects a provider based on the rest of your spec.
 The two rules you'll see in action during this workshop:

-- **CPU requested** → KAITO (CPU-capable, uses **llamacpp** engine)
+- **CPU requested** -> KAITO (CPU-capable, uses **llamacpp** engine)
-- **GPU requested** → Dynamo (GPU-optimized, uses **vllm** engine)
+- **GPU requested** -> Dynamo (GPU-optimized, uses **vllm** engine)

-The selection reason is always recorded in **status.provider.selectedReason** for full observability.
+The selection reason will always be recorded in **status.provider.selectedReason** for full observability.
 You'll see this first-hand when you deploy models in Module 3.

 > [!TIP]
 > For the full provider capability matrix and complete selection algorithm (including disaggregated mode, SGLang, and TensorRT-LLM rules), see [Appendix A](#appendix-a-provider-capability-matrix--selection-rules) at the end of this guide.

 ### Explore the CRDs in Your Cluster

-Open a new terminal tab and run the following command to verify the CRDs are installed:
+Back in the VS Code new terminal, run the following commands to verify the CRDs are installed:

 ```bash
 kubectl get crd | grep airunway